Hetag1216/AreaReloader/README.md

 /ar version - Shows the current plugin's version

-/ar create <AreaName> - Creates a new copy of the selected area
+/ar create <AreaName> <CopyEntities> - Creates a new copy of the selected area.
+The copy entities parameter will accept a true or false value, which will decide whether or not to copy entities inside the selected area at the moment of creation.
+If set to true, whenever the area gets loaded, saved entities will be respawned.

 /ar load <AreaName> - Loads an existing area